riolubruh/YABDP4Nitro/README.md

 By default, FFmpeg.js (necessary for Clips, Audio Clips, and ZipClips to function) will be **downloaded automatically** if necessary.
 However, this is a _bit_ of a waste of bandwidth, and not entirely reliable.
 Luckily, there _is_ an alternative option!

-If you download the necessary files (easiest way is to [download the full repo](https://github.com/riolubruh/YABDP4Nitro/archive/refs/heads/main.zip)) and extract the `ffmpeg` folder into your BetterDiscord plugins folder as shown:
+If you download the necessary files (easiest way is to [download the full repo](https://github.com/riolubruh/YABDP4Nitro/archive/refs/heads/main.zip)) and extract the `ffmpeg` folder into your BetterDiscord plugins folder as shown:<br>
 <img width="644" height="172" alt="image" src="https://github.com/user-attachments/assets/91af1da6-8ae3-4739-9cd0-0946dd98b99a" />

 it will automatically be able to detect this and will load them from there instead.